1031-Systems/1031_Delivery/docs/Help.md

 + Insert Tag - Insert a tag at the current playback time (designated by the green bar)
 + Tag Selector - Brings up a widget for selecting a tag
-+ Import Script - Reads a script file and create tags
++ Import Script - Reads a script file and creates tags
 + Toggle Tag Pane - Toggle visibility of the Tags pane
 + Clear All Tags - Delete all tags and clear the Tags pane